netmoe/Tiny_market/Whitelist_entry_correction.md

-The clarinet console sessionn whitelist contract-call has a typo posted by codecademy.
+The clarinet console session whitelist contract-call has a typo posted by codecademy.

 error posted - (contract-call .tiny-market set-whitelisted .test-sip009 true) correct entry should be - (contract-call .tiny-market set-whitelisted .sip009-nft true)